Preparing for the next pandemic

 Tell us a bit about your influenza (flu) research

-My expertise is in influenza and how we can develop drugs to target our body’s damaging inflammation to help combat life-threatening disease.
+My expertise is in influenza and how we can develop drugs to target our body’s damaging inflammation to help limit life-threatening disease.

-Inflammation is important because it helps remove the infection from our system.
+Inflammation is important because it helps remove infection from our system.
 However, during severe or fatal disease our immune system overreacts, resulting in hyperinflammation.

-We are working out the difference between an immune response that’s beneficial, versus one that is actually detrimental, causing widespread damage to the body.
+We are working out the difference between an immune response that’s beneficial, versus one that is actually detrimental, causing disease.

 Can you describe the kinds of drugs needed?

-When the next pandemic hits, we need to have cost-effective drugs that target hyperinflammation and that can be administered easily, don’t cause severe side effects and could be broadly used for any virus and on any age group.
+When the next pandemic hits, we need to have cost-effective drugs that can be administered easily, don’t cause severe side effects and could be broadly used for any virus and on any age group.

 You’ve been predicting another pandemic – what do you think it will be?